CUEH Development Environment Guides

 Installing Jetbrains CLion

-In this guide, you shall be taken through the journey of installing the Jetbrains CLion IDE and how it will interact with the Windows operating system for any module that may make use of the IDE.
+In this guide, you shall be taken through the journey of installing the Jetbrains CLion IDE and how it will interact with the Microsoft Windows operating system for any module that may make use of the IDE.

-JetBrains Educational License
+JetBrains Educational Licence

 Downloading and Installing the Jetbrains CLion IDE